 - Outdoor furniture

 - Furnaces and water heaters

 Safe, well-maintained properties add value to the resident experience, making them want to stick around for more than one lease cycle.
 Retaining great residents reduces vacancies and makes owners happy.

 You know what else makes owners happy?
 Few or no surprise repairs.
 When properties are regularly maintained, fewer emergency repairs pop up.
 Owners can budget for regular upkeep and don’t have to dip into that emergency reserve fund for a more expensive fix.
-You can also outfit your units with smart home technology to be more efficient and identify issues, while adding the convenience that your renters will enjoy.

 That doesn’t mean emergency repairs won’t pop up from time to time.
 The way you handle those reflects on your company, as well.
 Set up a system to handle one-off resident requests and urgent maintenance.

 Put a quick-response system in place for all requests.
 The best way to do that is to use the Resident Center in your property management software.
 Residents can submit requests that you can see in real time.
 You can then respond with a timeline and turn the request into a trackable work order for your team.

 For emergencies, employ a 24-hour answering service that can route calls to you or to an on-call maintenance team.